mukailasam/codelab/readme.md

 **Codelab** is my personal exploration space.

-This is not just a showcase of projects, it’s my lab where I experiment, break things, learn concepts, and share what I discover.
+This is not just a showcase of projects, it’s my lab where I experiment, break things, learn concepts, build new ideas, and share what I discover.

 Here you’ll find:

-- **Code experiments** across backend, DevOps, AI/ML, Robotics, IOT/Hardware, systems, and beyond
+- **Code Experiments, Projects, and Short Notes** across Data Structure, Algorithm, System Desgin, Distributed System, Databse, Caches, Messaging & Communication Protocol, AI/ML, DevOps, Cloud, Observability & Monnitoring, Systems & OS Concepts, IOT, Hardware, Robotics, Computer security, and beyond.
+- **Inventions & Original Concepts** across new patterns, systems, and ideas that don’t yet exist.
 - **Blog posts** on Medium that explain the concepts behind the code
 - A wide range of topics, because computing is a big universe to explore